SenseiDeElite/chromium-policies.json/README.md

 First, download and make sure that you are in the same directory as `policies.json` — this file is required for all platforms.

-The setup script will use `curl` to fetch it in case it's not already there.
+The setup script will prompt you to use `curl` to fetch it in case it's not already there.

 #### 🐧 Linux
 ```bash